benjaminhowson/bandits/README.md

   Input:
     action (int): selection of the agent
   '''
-  # insert code to get reward from the environment based on the given action
+  # insert code to get a reward for the given action
   return reward
 ```
 If you would like to run your own simulations and use the experiments function, you must create a class that stores the expected reward of each action so that one can plot the regret: